 A cranial nerve disorder may result when the following are damaged or malfunction:

-Areas of the brain that control cranial nerves (called centers, or nuclei), as may occur when a stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more damages the area that controls the facial nerve
+Areas of the brain that control cranial nerves (called centers, or nuclei), as may occur when a stroke Symptoms A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more damages the area that controls the facial nerve

 The nerve fibers that connect cranial nerve centers within the brain, as occurs in internuclear ophthalmoplegia Internuclear Ophthalmoplegia Internuclear ophthalmoplegia is impairment of horizontal eye movements caused by damage to certain connections between nerve centers in the brain stem (the lower part of the brain).
 In internuclear... read more